 Another useful feature of Users Insights that you can use in combination with the Gravity Forms module is the Export feature.
 The Export feature lets you create a customised user data export in a CSV format.
 With this feature you can export the data just in the way it is presented on WordPress user the table, including all of the applied filters, visible columns and sorting options.

 This feature can be very useful to export a customised user list to your favourite email marketing tool (such as export to Mailchimp), build custom reports or just to have it for a future reference.

 If, for example, we apply a few different filters to find the users from United States, with Job Title as designer (from the User Registration addon) and only those that haven’t submitted a particular form, we could use the following filters:

 And if we want to export this current selection, we just need to click on the Export button that will export all these users in a CSV format:

 Gravity Forms Reports

 If you need to analyze your Gravity Forms user data further, you can also use the Gravity Forms Reports feature.
-The reports create various charts to visualize the user data submitted with the User Registration add-on.
+The reports create various charts to visualize the gravity forms entries data – both for user and non-user submissions: